 As with other types of equipment, the cost of your massage table will depend on its features, accessories, quality and brand.
 Spending more on your table may ensure better quality, but always shop smart and don't overspend on features you don't need.

 The best electric massage table for you may not be the best table for another therapist, so it's important to consider each table's features and drawbacks before making a choice.
-Electric tables are not meant to be portable, so it's important to measure your space and determine how large of a table you can buy before making a purchase.
-If you need your table to do double-duty and also act as a place to perform other spa treatments, a table that converts into a chair can be a huge asset to your business, because it will be a money-saver.
+Electric tables are not meant to be portable.
+Therefore, it is important to measure your space and determine how large of a table you can buy before making a purchase.
+If you need your table to do double-duty and also act as a place to perform other spa treatments, choosing a table that converts into a chair can be a huge asset to your business, because it will be a money-saver.

-Electric massage tables are understandably more expensive than manual tables, so you may want to choose a table with more accessories and abilities than you would otherwise choose to maximize your return on investment.
-Plan on spending a little more on your table and don't skimp on the features you want, like extra padding, arms or the ability to add custom accessories.
+Electric massage tables are understandably more expensive than manual tables.
+With that being said, you may want to choose a table with more accessories and abilities than you would otherwise choose to maximize the return on your investment.
+Plan on spending a little more on your massage table and don't skimp on the features you want, like extra padding, arms or the ability to add custom accessories.

-When choosing an electric massage table, shopping with a reputable dealer that sells high-quality professional massage therapy tools and equipment.
-Professional massage dealers like MassageTools, can make finding the right table for your needs a breeze.
-Choose from dozens of electric tables and find the style that suits your needs, your space and your budget so you and your clients can both be happy.
+When choosing an electric massage table, shop with a reputable dealer that sells high-quality professional massage therapy tools and equipment.
+Professional massage dealers like MassageTools, can make finding the right electric massage table for your needs a breeze.
+Choose from dozens of electric tables and find the style that suits your needs, space and budget, making you and your clients comfortable and happy.

 When shopping for a new facial steamer, you'll immediately notice that there are personal and professional varieties on the market.
 If you're a home user, a high-quality personal facial steamer will more than suffice.
 For professionals, commercial-grade steamers are recommended because they are easier to sanitize between users and include spa-friendly features like larger reservoirs, replaceable tubing and higher-power motors that can run for longer periods of time.